 Who is subjected to personal income tax in Delaware?

-You are only subjected to personal income tax in Delaware if you have income from sources within the state.
+You are only subjected to personal income tax in Delaware if your income sources are within the state.

-If you have any gross income from sources inside the state during the tax year, then it is compulsory for you to file a tax return.
+If you have any gross income from sources inside the state during the tax year, then you must file a tax return.

 If you don’t have any income that is generated inside of Delaware and your spouse files a married separate return, then you do not have to file a Delaware tax return.

 You are obligated to file the tax return if: